Frequently Asked Questions

 - Merit scholarships and non-need based university grants are generally awarded with the acceptance letter.

 - It is wise to diversify your list with a variety of cost options.

 - College application deadlines vary.
 Pace yourself so you won’t have to rush to complete all your applications at once.

 - Submit your state school applications early.
 Remember, the University of Illinois Urbana/Champaign application has an Early Action deadline of November 1st.

 - Apply early to colleges to give yourself the best chance at being admitted.
 Remember that after you submit your request to your counselor, it will be up to four weeks before your transcript & other school documents are submitted to your schools.

-- Note: As you apply, you'll often need to send an official copy of your test scores (if they are even required in the 2021-2022 application cycle) to each college if you did not do so when you took the ACT or SAT.
+- Note: As you apply, you'll often need to send an official copy of your test scores to each college if you did not do so when you took the ACT or SAT.
 (ACT: www.actstudent.org; SAT: www.collegeboard.org).